aws-samples/amazon-sagemaker-build-train-deploy/01_build_and_train/README.md

 ## Clone the GitHub repository

-1. In the **File** menu, choose **New >> Terminal**
+1. From the **File** menu, choose **New >> Terminal**

 	<img src="../images/module_01/studio_new_terminal.png" alt="Studio New Terminal" width="600px" />

-	This will open a terminal window in the Jupyter interface.
+	A new terminal window will open in the JupyterLab interface.

-2. Execute the following command in the terminal:
+2. Run the following command in the terminal:

 	```
 	git clone https://github.com/aws-samples/amazon-sagemaker-build-train-deploy.git
 	```

-    The cloned repository folder will appear in the file browser panel as shown below:
+    The cloned repository folder will appear in the file browser panel:

     <img src="../images/module_01/studio_clone_repo.png" alt="Clone repo in SageMaker Studio" width="800px" />